vignemail1/inputlag-tester/README.md

 cl /std:c++17 inputlag-tester.cpp /link dxgi.lib d3d11.lib kernel32.lib user32.lib advapi32.lib
 ```

-L'exécutable `inputlag-tester.exe` sera généré dans le répertoire courant.
+The executable `inputlag-tester.exe` will be generated in the current directory.

 ## Usage

 1. Launch your game and go to the firing range for example
-2. Launch an Command prompt or Powershell window
+2. Launch a Command prompt or Powershell window
-3. drag-n-drop the .exe binary into the Command prompt window with additional options if needed
+3. Drag-n-drop the .exe binary into the Command prompt window with additional options if needed

     ```powershell
     inputlag-tester.exe -n 100 -interval 200 -warmup 10